caedney/algorithms/app/src/main/java/algorithms/Exercises/Exercise_1_1/Exercise_1_1_0.md

 ### 🙋‍♂️ Why do we say (`a && b`) and not (`a & b`)?

 The operators `&`, `|`, and `^` are _bitwise_ logical operations for integer types that do _and_, _or_, and _exclusive or_ (respectively) on each bit position.
 Thus the value of `10&6` is `14` and the value of `10^6` is `12`.
 We use these operators rarely (but occasionally) in this book.
-The operators `&&` and `||` are valid only in boolean expressions are included separately because of _short-circuiting_: an expression is evaluated left-to-right and the evaluation stops when the value is known.
+The operators `&&` and `||` are valid only in boolean expressions and are included separately because of _short-circuiting_: an expression is evaluated left-to-right and the evaluation stops when the value is known.

 ### 🙋‍♂️ Is ambiguity in nested `if` statements a problem?